SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-05-31-getting-started-with-monogame-using-xml.markdown

       </asset>
     </xnacontent>

-Here you can now see I have created a new Asset of Type “MyXMLData.MyLevel”, using the same Namespace and class name of my data class.&nbsp; Then we have individual nodes for each property in our class, simples.
+Here you can now see I have created a new Asset of Type “MyXMLData.MyLevel”, using the same Namespace and class name of my data class.
+Then we have individual nodes for each property in our class, simples.

-> I will note, that if there is ever an issue with your XML or a problem with it loading, I can guarantee it is YOU’RE FAULT.&nbsp; Either by not using the correct Namespace/class name, or making a spelling or other error with the data (like putting text in a number field)
+> I will note, that if there is ever an issue with your XML or a problem with it loading, I can guarantee it is YOU’RE FAULT.
+Either by not using the correct Namespace/class name, or making a spelling or other error with the data (like putting text in a number field)
 >
 > however, this is where the Content Pipeline really helps, as you find out very early on before your game even sees the content.
 The pipeline will tell you the XML is bad upfront.